HM Prison Barwon

 HM Prison Barwon or informally Barwon Prison, an Australian high risk and maximum security prison for males, is located 6 km from the township of Lara, near Geelong, Victoria, Australia.
-The facility is operated by Corrections Victoria, part of the Department of Justice & Community Safety of the Government of Victoria.
-The prison provides accommodation and services for remand and sentenced prisoners detained under Victorian and Commonwealth legislation.
+The facility is operated by Corrections Victoria.
+The prison provides accommodation and services for remand and sentenced prisoners detained under Victorian and Federal legislation.

 Barwon Prison is located adjacent to the 559-bed medium security Marngoneet Correctional Centre, opened in 2006.

 History

 Barwon was built to cater for demand due to the recent closures of HM Prison Geelong in 1991 and HM Prison Pentridge in 1997.

 Construction of the prison commenced in 1986.
 The works were carried out by Thiess Contractors.
 It was completed in October 1989 and the first prisoners were received in January 1990.
-Barwon is the only Victorian maximum security prison located outside the Melbourne metropolitan area.

 Accommodation units

 Barwon provides accommodation and services for maximum security mainstream prisoners including a 20-bed facility for high security prisoners and a 60-bed facility for maximum security protection prisoners.
 A campus of the Box Hill Institute of TAFE operates at the prison providing a corrections education program.

 The prison is split into many separate units including: